Convex Hulls, Triangulations, and Voronoi Diagrams of Planar Point Sets on the Congested Clique: Introduction

 We extend this approach to include basic geometric problems on planar point sets.
 These problems are generally known to admit polylogarithmic time solutions on PRAMs with a polynomial number of processors \cite{ACG85}.
 Initially, each node of the $n$-clique network holds a batch of $n$ points belonging to the input set $S$ of $n^2$ points with $O(\log n)$-bit coordinates in the Euclidean plane.
 As in the graph, matrix, sorting, and routing cases, in each round, each node can send a distinct $O(\log n)$-bit message to each other node and perform unlimited local computations.
 Analogously, trivial solutions consisting in gathering the whole data in a distinguished node require $\Omega(n)$ rounds.

+More precisely, the problems that we consider are computing the convex hull, a triangulation, and the Voronoi diagram of a set~$S$ of $n^2$ points with $O(\log n)$-bit coordinates in the plane, defined next.
+The \emph{convex hull of~$S$} is the smallest convex polygon~$P$ for which every $q \in S$ lies in the interior of~$P$ or on the boundary of~$P$.
+A \emph{triangulation of~$S$} is a maximal set of non-crossing edges between pairs of points from~$S$.
+Finally, the \emph{Voronoi diagram of~$S$} is the partition of the plane into $|S|$~regions such that each region consists of all points in the plane having the same closest point in~$S$.

-First, we provide a simple implementation of the Quick Convex Hull algorithm \cite{RS}, showing that the convex hull of $S$ can be constructed in $O(h)$ rounds on the congested clique, where $h$ is the size of the hull.
+Our contributions are as follows.
+First, we provide a simple implementation of the Quick Convex Hull algorithm \cite{E77}, showing that the convex hull of $S$ can be constructed in $O(h)$ rounds on the congested clique, where $h$ is the size of the hull.
 Then, we present and analyze a more refined algorithm for the convex hull of $S$ on the congested clique running in $O(\log n)$ rounds.
 Next, we present a divide-and-conquer method for constructing a triangulation of $S$ in $O(\log^2 n)$ rounds on the congested clique.
 We conclude with with remarks on the construction of the Voronoi diagram of a planar point set.
+In particular, we show that the Voronoi diagram of $n^2$ points with $O(\log n)$-bit coordinates drawn uniformly at random from a unit square can be computed within the square with high probability in $O(1)$ rounds on the congested clique.

+We also refer to the points of the input point set as \emph{vertices}, while reserving the word \emph{nodes} to refer to the communicating parties in the underlying congested clique network.
+In order to simplify the presentation, we assume throughout the paper that the points in the input point sets are in general position. \junk{In the next section, we provide basic notation and definitions.
+In Section 3, we present our implementation of the Quick Convex Hull algorithm on the congested clique.
+In Section 4, we present and analyze our refined algorithm for the convex hull of a planar point set on the congested clique.
+In Section 5, we show our algorithm for a triangulation of a planar point set on the congested clique.
+In Final remarks, we discuss the construction of the Voronoi diagram of a planar point set on the congested clique.}